richgieg/CppND-Capstone-Project/README.md

 ### The project follows the Rule of 5.
-I'm not sure if this counts for full credit on this item, but `Texture2DHandle` follows the rule of 5 by providing a destructor implementation, which is required to unload the texture, and then deletes the copy constructor, copy assignment operator, move constructor, and move assignment operator.
+I'm not sure if this counts for full credit on this item, but `Texture2DHandle` follows the rule of 5 by providing a destructor implementation (which is required to unload the texture) and also deletes the copy constructor, copy assignment operator, move constructor, and move assignment operator.
 The rationale for deleting these is to prevent copying and moving Texture2DHandles and thus strongly encourage that they are managed by smart pointers.